PaulaBarteau/data-migration/NMMNH/New Grant Ideas.markdown

 * Community Engagement by connecting specimens with [iNaturalist](https://www.inaturalist.org/)
 * Promotional aesthetic photographs of our specimens
 * Use outdoor living collection (garden exhibit) to engage community in digitization project- get community to photograph living specimens and create arctos pages for them- part of social media outreach.
+* A series of public programs focused around the digital collections.
+They would include collections tours.
+One idea would be to have a photography workshop.